Jingi2103/Student-performance-analysis/README.md

 Factors determining such a huge difference : socioeconomic status, resources,  teaching quality etc..

 ## Code
-All code is available in the notebook `T-test analysis.ipynb`.
+All code is available in the notebook `Student_performance-ANALYSIS.ipynb`.